deboragoncalves/crud-bootcamp-igti/README.md

 # Crud - Bootcamp IGTI

 ## This simple project was done during a class in the IGTI Bootcamp (Dev Frontend).
 It were done a CRUD of users name, using HTML, CSS e JS (vanilla).
+To add a name, you can only press ENTER; to edit, just click on a item list.

 ### Requisits